arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ---
-title: 'Get Started With Machine Learning on Arduino'
+title: 'Get Started With Machine Learning on the Arduino Nano 33 BLE Rev2'
 difficulty: intermediate
 compatible-products: [nano-33-ble-rev2]
 description: 'Learn how to train and use machine learning models with the Arduino Nano 33 BLE Rev2'